-One reason Champs in particular sound so darn good is because their tone is just simply that almost universal guitar tone, but without refinements, effects, or cascaded gain stages.
+One reason Champs in particular sound so darn good is because their tone is just simply that almost universal guitar tone, but without refinements, effects, tone controls, or cascaded gain stages.
+A Champ circuit is essentially the basic dual triode tube preamp shown above, with a one-tube single-ended power output section added - no more, no less.
 It is clean, sweet and chimey at lower volumes, and progressively becomes more raw and edgy as you turn up the knob, finally topping out at a roaring overdrive with a guitar equipped with low output single coils, or a flat-out slamming distortion with humbuckers or higher output singles, all at living room, bedroom, or studio control room levels.

 Here's the schematic for the justly famed Fender 5F1 Champ Amp:

 Simple!
-What we have here are two gain stages, each 1/2 of a 12AX7 tube, with a volume pot between them; the 2nd triode stage is also the driver into the 6V6GT power output tube, which connects to a speaker through the output transformer, which is an impedance matching device.
-Along with the circuitry that provides the power necessary to operate the amplifier, that's all there is.
+What we have here are two gain stages, each 1/2 of a 12AX7 dual-triode tube, with a volume pot between them; the 2nd triode stage is also the driver into the 6V6GT power output tube, which connects to the speaker through the output transformer, which is a device that matches the relatively high circuit impedance to a low impedance speaker.
+Along with the power supply circuitry that provides the voltage and current necessary to operate the amplifier, that's all there is.

 And now here's a schematic of that same basic circuit, but with a few changes that were made along the way while putting this project together - it's kind of an "as built" circuit diagram, to use an obscure engineering term.
 I used to be an obscure engineer: